szelongq/tp/docs/UserGuide.md

 #### Viewing employee data: `view`

-View the data of the specified employee at the InfoPanel.
+This command allows you to view the data of the specified employee at the InfoPanel.

 Format: `view INDEX`
 * Displays the data of the employee at the specified `INDEX`.